 Neighborhoods have been a long-time focus of ours.
 (See our dotNeighborhood wiki pages.)
 We’ve imagined vast unrealized social and civic potential, hamstrung by inadequate communication.
 Our most noticeable involvements with them was a collaboration with the New York Internet Society and Wikimedia-NY that explored the potential of neighborhood wikis.
 (See NYCwiki.org).
 So we were delighted by this development.

 Over the next year a considerable part of our efforts will focus on making the most of these dotNeighborhoods.
-We hope to achieve the following:
+We hope to plan a pilot project with the following components:

 We invite the many who’ve indicated supported for our dotNeighborhoods initiative to limber up their minds and/or fingers and get ready for a most exciting year.
 Those who do not receive our dotNeighborhood notices should sign-up using the form at the lower left below.